 You will be working as a team and in pairs.
 Two people will act as host and facilitator so that participants can forget about process and be fully present in the meeting.

-This protocol contains everything you’ll need to run a 20-minute Team Space
+This guide contains everything you’ll need to run a 20-minute Team Space

 It gives you clear instructions, right down to the script you can read to take you through the whole process

 To receive news when the Guides are improved or enhanced, and to keep up to date with developments in the Compassion Practices movement, please consider joining our mailing list.
 We promise not to bombard you with email; around once per month should be our norm unless something really exciting is going on!
 We will never share your email details, and you can unsubscribe at any time.

 Using the Guide

 If you would like to explore this Compassion Practice before going ahead, sign up for one of our regular Q&A sessions – answering questions and working through challenges or concerns, even simply listening in if you don’t have a specific question.
 You’ll find details and dates of upcoming sessions on the Help & Guidance page.

 What can you do to support team oneness in times of crisis?